sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/encoding-base64/README.md

 Base64 is a counting system that uses all the uppercase and lowercase letters, the numbers 0-9, as well as the characters `-` and `_` for a total of 64 possible values in each position.
 Two popular uses of Base64:

-* **Encoding data in JWT tokens**: In this case, Base64 doesn't actually decrease the character count, but it allows many special characters like `{` and `:` to be represented with characters that are safe for URLs.
+* **Encoding data in JWTs**: In this case, Base64 doesn't actually decrease the character count, but it allows many special characters like `{` and `:` to be represented with characters that are safe for URLs.
 * **Encoding binary**: Many binary assets such as images can be represented by Base64 instead of binary.
 This reduces the overall size and makes it easier to embed them directly into pages.

 ## Additional Resources